Have you noticed that your dog is acting strange and hiding?

-It’s not unusual for a dog to spend the whole New Year’s Eve hiding under the bed or the closet once the festivities begin.
+It’s not unusual for a dog to spend the whole of New Year’s Eve hiding under the bed or shaking in the closet once the festivities begin.

 The bad thing is that your dog might continue to be fearful of loud noises for weeks or months after the initial event.
 As a result, Rover might dash to his hiding place whenever something noisy is going on in the house.

 To ease your dog’s fears and help them deal with fireworks, you should close all the windows and draw the curtains to block the lights and the sounds.